DreamCloud-Project/McSim-TLM-NoC/README.md

-# abstract-simulator
+# McSim - NoC-based platform Transactional Level Modeling simulator

 This repository contains the simulator used to simulate embedded applications described using the Amalthea application model on top of NoC-based architectures.

 To get the simulator you must clone this repository and its submodules.
-To clone the repository if you have an GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/abstract-noc-simulator.git`.
-Else use `git clone https://github.com/DreamCloud-Project/abstract-noc-simulator.git`.
+To clone the repository if you have an GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-TLM-NoC.git.git`.
+Else use `git clone https://github.com/DreamCloud-Project/McSim-TLM-NoC.git.git`.
 Then use `git submodule init` followed by `git submodule update` to clone submodules.

 ## Directory content